NTUA-Edge-Robotics/YoloAccuracy/README.md

 - The images we want to use
 - The weights and the config files to use with YOLO (e.g. yolo and yolo-tiny)
+- Do we want to run the inference multiple times to get an average speed?

 ## What needs to be done